State College, PA - Centre County Adds 1 New COVID-19 Case -

 16854 (Millheim) 5 confirmed

-Centre County nursing and personal care homes have had a total of 33 cases among residents and 19 among employees at five facilities.
+Cases at Centre County nursing and personal care homes remained unchanged, with 33 among residents and 21 among employees at five facilities.

 Geoff Rushton is managing editor for StateCollege.com.
 Contact him at [email protected] or find him on Twitter at @geoffrushton.